 It is truly amazing to see all of the different species of animals that live or pass through the ranch.
 We have seen the tracks and scat of mountain lions, but have not actually seen one.
 Wild pigs have been spotted and we frequently see golden eagles soaring overhead.
 Watch this page for the animals we capture by camera.

-We work closely with the NRCS and RCD to conserve the wildlife on the ranch.
+We work closely with the Natural Resources Conservation Service (NRCS) and Alameda County Resource Conservation District (ACRCD) to conserve the wildlife on the ranch.
 Go here to read about some of the conservation projects going on at the ranch.

 We don’t often see the Alameda whipsnake also known as the Alameda striped racer around the ranch.
 This one was found during a study conducted by Swaim Biological, Inc. of the different species of snakes we have on the ranch.
 They fast moving and are active during the day.
 They range in length from 3 to 3.9 feet.
 They eat insects, lizards, snakes, birds, and small mammals.
 They prefer lizards, which they grasp in their mouths and swallow alive.